wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-install-lamp-stack.md

 			# mysqladmin -u root -p password yourpassword

-
 	- You can then manage MySQL using the `mysql` or `mysqladmin` utilities.
-
-
-	- You can then manage MySQL using the **mysql** or **mysqladmin** utilities.
-

 ##Further Reading

 Suppose you want to automate these steps to deploy applications to remote Linux virtual machines?
 You can do this using the Linux CustomScript extension.
-See [Deploy a LAMP app using the Azure CustomScript Extension for Linux](/documentation/articles/virtual-machines-linux-script-lamp).
+See [Deploy a LAMP app using the Azure CustomScript Extension for Linux](/documentation/articles/virtual-machines-linux-classic-lamp-script/).

 There are many other resources for setting up a LAMP stack on Ubuntu.